How the sales funnel works

 Understand and map customer journeys

 Customer journey mapping visualizes the path prospects take from first discovering your business to becoming loyal customers.
+It's one of the most effective ways to increase sales across your entire funnel.

 Creating a journey map helps you:

-- Spot drop-off points: See exactly where you're losing prospects
+- Spot drop-off points: see exactly where you're losing prospects

-- Tailor your messaging: Match content to each stage of the decision process
+- Tailor your messaging: match content to each stage of the decision process

-- Improve conversions: Fix the specific moments where prospects hesitate or leave
+- Improve conversions: fix the specific moments where prospects hesitate or leave

 Map your current customer journey by talking to people who recently bought from you.
 Ask how they found you, what convinced them to purchase, and what almost stopped them.
 Their answers reveal opportunities to strengthen your funnel.